Tiresias

 In Greek mythology, Tiresias (/taɪˈriːsiəs/; Τειρεσίας) was a blind prophet of Apollo in Thebes, famous for clairvoyance and for being transformed into a woman for seven years.
 He was the son of the shepherd Everes and the nymph Chariclo.
-Tiresias participated fully in seven generations in Thebes, beginning as advisor to Cadmus himself.
+Tiresias participated fully in seven generations in Thebes, beginning as advisor to Cadmus, the founder of Thebes.

 Mythology

 Eighteen allusions to mythic Tiresias, noted by Luc Brisson, fall into three groups: the first recounts Tiresias' sex-change episode and later his encounter with Zeus and Hera; the second group recounts his blinding by Athena; the third, all but lost, seems to have recounted the misadventures of Tiresias.